HenryThrop/IE_CDT_ClimateDynamicsTutorial/README.md

 1. Take temperature difference between two scenarios
 2. Normalise pattern by global mean temperature change - this gives the pattern of warming per 1K of warming (so should be centered around 1).
 3. Scale the pattern by the new global mean temperature change

+How does the global warming pattern in GCM projections compare with ERA5?

 ## Other approaches